sujaymundada/CPPTheory/README.md

 The deep copy however ensures that a copy of the dynamically alloted memory is also made.
 Make sure to have the destructor to delete the dynamically alloted memory and the overloaded assignment operator and the copy constructor for deep copy.

 ## Assignment Operator vs Copy Constructor vs Move Constructor

-Copy Constructor: const l value reference as the argument
+- Copy Constructor: const l value reference as the argument [A move constructor overrides this function for the rvalue references]

-Assignment Operator: Returns reference to the object / \*this pointer so that chaining works and copy constructor / destructor is not called as compared to pass by value
+- Assignment Operator: Returns reference to the object / \*this pointer so that chaining works and copy constructor / destructor is not called as compared to pass by value

-Move Constructor : Takes r value reference as the parameter.
+- Move Constructor : Takes r value reference as the parameter.
 Set pointers to heap memory blocks to nullptr so that destructors dont deallocate that memory block.

-## Copy and Swap Idiom
+## Copy and Swap Idiom -- Used in Assignment Operators

 ```
 void A::swap(A &other){